Lightmatter/django-hydra/{{cookiecutter.repo_name}}/README.md

 The default honcho command runs `dev` but the package.json contains another command, `debug`.
 If you run `yarn run debug` or `yarn debug` you will be able to evaluate debugger statements inside of a chrome tab by browsing to `chrome://inspect` and clicking on the entry for the node process.

 ### How to debug python/django
 Honcho isn't great with using pdb or ipdb to debug python code.
-It's recommended to use the separate comands described above if python needs debugging.
+It's recommended to use the separate commands described above if python needs debugging.

 ## Running Tests
 NOTE: you must be at the project root to run these commands